insected/bobbae_gcp-wiki/DNS.md

 # Introduction

-Publish your domain names by using Google's infrastructure for production-quality, high-volume DNS services.
+Cloud DNS allows you to publish your domain names by using Google's infrastructure for production-quality, high-volume DNS services.
 Google's global network of anycast name servers provides reliable, low-latency, authoritative name lookups for your domains from anywhere in the world.

 [https://cloud.google.com/dns/docs](https://cloud.google.com/dns/docs)